nickhouses/Get-Ur-Tickets/README.md

     3. Then run `pipreqs . --force`
     4. Then run `python -m venv venv`
     5. Then run `source venv/bin/`
+    4. Activate the virtual environment
+   - Windows
+     - `.\venv\Scripts\activate`
+   - MacOS
+     - `source venv/bin/activate`
-    6. Then run `pip install -r requirements.txt`
+    7. Then run `pip install -r requirements.txt`
     7. Then run `pip install --upgrade flask werkzeug`
     8. Then set Virualenv to the location of the venv.
     9. Configure the WSGI configuration file by clicking on the location